vonglasow/atoum-documentation/source/en/chapter1.rst

    The atoum's update process needs to alter the PHAR file.
    By default, PHP comes with this feature disabled, hence the ``-d phar.readonly=0`` argument.

-If a newer version exists it will be downloaded and installed in the archive itself :
+If a new version exists it will be downloaded and installed in the archive itself :

 .. code-block:: shell